finnlander/compdev-recipe-app-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.
 Angular CLI can be used to create new components, directives, etc.

-The used language is Typescript and the UI styles are done with an older Bootstrap (v3) with quite minimal extra styling changes.
+The used language is Typescript and the UI styles are done with a Angular Material with some extra styling changes.

 The project structure follows mainly the practices provided by the official Angular documentation where each component is placed in `src/app/[feature]/[component-specific-dir]`.
 E.g. Services, directives and models are placed under subdirectories (e.g. `services` for services, etc.).
 There is also a feature-level directory named as `shared` that contains functionality shared between different features.